 When it comes to buying a 4K TV, most folks are just looking for the most bang for their buck.
 With many QLED, XLED, and now 8K models floating around for incredibly expensive prices, it may seem like getting a decent TV for less than $1,000 is a daunting task.
 However, with brands like TCL, Vizio, and Samsung all offering solid budget options, it’s easier than ever to snag a smart television for an affordable price.
 Especially during Walmart’s massive Prime Day sale still going on.

 While this 65-inch Vizio 4K TV discount is arguably the best deal from the sale, there are quite a few TCL Roku TVs that are worth browsing.
-We’ve gathered a few of the most exciting 4K TV deals from this sale, including a 65-inch model at 50% off, to help you find the right big-screen for your needs.
+We’ve gathered a few of the most exciting 4K TV deals from this sale, including a to help you find the right big-screen for your needs.

 If you’re looking for one of the better 4K TVs under $500, this TCL 4 series model is definitely worth considering.
 At 65 inches, it’s plenty of TV for most spaces.
 With 3 HDMI ports, a refresh rate of 120Hz, and Roku already built-in, you get quite a lot for the price.
 The Roku streaming service is the main draw of TCL televisions, though, offering an easy-to-use streaming platform for watching Netflix, Hulu, and more.